-1.5.1 Cloth Nappy Scheme
+1.6.2 Cloth Nappy Incentive Scheme

-Cork County Council are collaborating with Cork City Council, Cork University Maternity Hospital (CUMH) and Voice Ireland to support parents in making a move from disposable nappies to reusable cloth nappies.
+Cork County Council, in collaboration with Cork City Council, Cork University Maternity Hospital (CUMH) and Voice Ireland, launched the Cloth Nappy Incentive Scheme in December, to support parents in making a move from disposable nappies to reusable cloth nappies.

-The Cloth Nappy Incentive Scheme supports the use of reusable nappies among families who could not otherwise have considered trying them owing to the upfront costs in buying the nappies!
-The scheme was established by VOICE with funding provided by the Environmental Protection Agency- a very successful pilot has already been run in Dublin.
+A baby uses between 4,000 and 4,500 nappies before potty training at roughly 2.5 years and the UNEP reported in 2021 that disposable nappies are one of the biggest contributors to plastic waste globally.
+The Cloth Nappy Incentive Scheme supports the use of reusable nappies among families who could not otherwise have considered trying them owing to the upfront costs in buying the nappies.
+The scheme was established by VOICE under funding provided by the Environmental Protection Agency for a pilot programme in Dublin which was very successful.